 I am now dressed in black with a scarlet/pink silk handkerchief in my breast pocket, and Stephanie wears her matching 'Vivien of Holloway' orchid in her hair.
 We will have to walk fifteen paces for dinner, and Stephanie takes my arm.
 Ahead is the sound of tango, the clinking of glasses and a plume of steam from the hob.

-Here on the first floor at Fabrizio's, the dance studio and kitchen are en suite, separated when needed by large floor-to-ceiling doors which form a sound proof wall.
+Here on the first floor at Fabrizio's, the dance studio and kitchen are ensuite, separated when needed by large floor-to-ceiling doors which form a sound proof wall.
 Tonight, they are open and the kitchen table has been positioned in the centre of the studio.
 Glasses gleam in candle light, and rose petals decorate the place settings.
 To one side is the small bar divider, bearing bottles of Malbec and Etchart Privardo Torrentes.

 We are not the first to arrive.
 Cristina is here, elegantly attired in black tango trousers.
-Arianna is preparing an aperatif with Schnapps, and Carlos conceals his latest surprise dish.
+Arianna is preparing an aperitif with Schnapps, and Carlos conceals his latest surprise dish.
 It is at that moment that Fabrizio and Silke arrive.

 For the first time, we see Fabrizio in a different light.
 He wears a cream/white jacket to compliment his new hair cut, his style accentuated by his combats.
 Silke wears a 1920's dress, her hair cut to a bob, with a 'Vivien' flower to the left side, so that she can dance tango.
 This is a moment of searing elegance, and a fitting pre-requisite for the meal that is to follow.